Gituhin/Misc/README.md

 ## Miscellaneous Repository
-Generally to be used for file hosting purposes.
+Generally to be used for file hosting purposes